alex-ozdemir/alex-ozdemir.github.io/_posts/2016-07-07-unsafe-in-rust-syntactic-patterns.md

-The thing is - while we can start by distilling our guiding question ("_How_ and _why_ do Rust programs use unsafe code?") into specific smaller questions, there are a million ways we could do so - our list was by no means exhaustive.
+The thing is - while we can start by distilling our guiding question ("_How_ and _why_ do Rust programs use unsafe code?") into specific smaller questions, there are a million ways we could do so - our list is by no means exhaustive.

 Furthermore, answering questions like these isn't the easiest thing in the world.
-To start with, in order to gain access to syntactic or semantic information about a Rust program you've got to lean on the analysis done by the compiler, requiring you to write a compiler plugin, using the compiler's [driver system][compiler-calls].
+To start with, the easiest way to gain access to syntactic or semantic information about a Rust program is to lean on the analysis done by the compiler, requiring you to write a compiler plugin, using the compiler's [driver system][compiler-calls].
 Then you've got to sift through the compiler's data structures in order to extract the information you're curious about.
 If you're interested in more than just the AST (perhaps you want type information, so you can tell when pointers are being dereferenced), then you'll have to wait until after the compiler's analysis passes have completed.

 So it seems like we're in for a rough time - to get to our guiding question it seems we need to collect a potentially large set of statistics, and aggregating